Ryan Neufeld

-Ryan Matthew Neufeld (born November 22, 1975) is a former American football tight end in the National Football League for the Dallas Cowboys, Jacksonville Jaguars and Buffalo Bills.
-He also was a member of the Rhein Fire in NFL Europe, the Florida Tuskers and Omaha Nighthawks in the United Football League.
-He played college football at UCLA.
+Ryan Matthew Neufeld (born November 22, 1975) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, and Buffalo Bills.
+He played college football for the UCLA Bruins.
+He also played professionally in NFL Europe and the United Football League (UFL).

-Early years
+Early life

 Neufeld attended Live Oak High School in Morgan Hill, California.
 As a junior, he received All-league and lineman of the year honors.

 As a senior wide receiver, he registered 17 receptions for 633 yards, 7 touchdowns and received All-league honors.
 He finished his high school career with 45 receptions for 1,122 yards (24.9-yard average).

 He also practiced track and basketball.

 College career

-Neufeld accepted a football scholarship from UCLA, where he was redshirted and converted into a linebacker.
-As a freshman backup outside linebacker, he had 23 tackles and 2 sacks.
-The next season, he made 16 tackles and missed 3 games with an ankle injury.
-He had 8 tackles against the University of Michigan.
+Neufeld accepted a football scholarship from the University of California, Los Angeles, where he was redshirted and converted into a linebacker.
+As a freshman backup outside linebacker, he had 23 tackles and two sacks for the Bruins.
+The next season, he made 16 tackles and missed three games with an ankle injury.
+He had eight tackles against Michigan.

 As a junior, he was moved to tight end behind Mike Grieb.
-He tallied 4 receptions for 60 yards, one touchdown and was the starter at long snapper.
+He tallied four receptions for 60 yards, one touchdown and was the starter at long snapper.
 As a senior, he posted 14 receptions (tied for fifth on the team), 141 yards and one touchdown.
 He finished his college career with 18 receptions for 201 yards, 2 touchdowns, 39 tackles and 2 sacks.